MauriceOmbewa/ascii-art-output/README.md

-# ASCII-ART
+# ASCII-ART-OUTPUT

 A command-line tool that converts text input into ASCII art representations.
-Utilizing a collection of standard ASCII characters, the program transforms text input into visually appealing designs.
+Utilizing a collection of standard ASCII characters, the program transforms text input into visually appealing designs and prints them in a textfile.
 Users can generate ASCII art banners enhancing text-based communication with creative visuals.

 ## Installation